MIWP 4a: Set up sub-group on Persistent Identifiers (PID)

 I would like to see the "problem description" at this level (where we can already be more precise).

-#10 Updated by Michael Lutz almost 5 years ago
+#10 Updated by Michael Lutz over 5 years ago

 Comment from Norway (sent by Arvid):